Cam42/aiBootcamp/project_data/protein_secondary_structure/README.md

-Downloaded 15,000 cif files with protein data out of the 227933 total.
+Downloaded 15,000 cif files with protein data out of the 227933 total from .

 List of all protein ids obtained from https://data.rcsb.org/rest/v1/holdings/current/entry_ids